If your Lancia check engine light is staying on, it means there is an engine or drivetrain related problem that you should not ignore.

 To fix the problem, you must first identify the fault code that triggered the 'check engine' light.

-Every time a check engine light goes on, a specific Diagnostic Trouble Codes is stored into the memory.
+Every time a check engine light goes on, a specific Diagnostic Trouble Codes is stored in the memory.
 However, access to these codes is possible using an OBD-II scanner.

 These devices range from something simple as a Bluetooth OBD adapter that connects to an application on your smartphone, over dedicated hand-held scan tools to powerful diagnostic tools.